input-output-hk/essential-cardano-content/content/article/cardano-101-what-is-a-cardano-native-token-or-asset-what-it-means-for-the-dollarusda-stablecoin.md

 ---
-title: "Cardano 101: What is a Cardano Native Token or Asset? + What it Means for the $USDA Stablecoin"
+title: "Cardano 101: What is a Cardano native token or asset? + What it means for the $USDA stablecoin"
 tags:
   - Native tokens
   - Stablecoin